BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 - SIOS Enhanced IP GenApp adds 2 mins to the failover time

-- It can be used in scenario's where ILB is not avialble
+- It can be used in scenario's where ILB is not avaialble

 - While using Azure ILB, this step is not required